 We also have a number of existing license and collaboration agreements with third parties who have licensed our proprietary technologies for drugs that have either received regulatory approval in one or more markets or drug candidates that are still in the clinical development stage.
-For example, the future clinical and commercial success of Bayer's Amikacin Inhale (BAY41-6551 or NKTR-061), UCB's CIMZIA, Roche's MIRCERA and Affymax's Hematide, among others, will together have a material impact on our long-term financial results and financial condition, as will the success of Bayer's Cipro Inhale program, in relation to which we have certain royalty rights.
+For example, the future clinical and commercial success of NKTR-118/119 partnered with AstraZeneca and Bayer's Amikacin Inhale (BAY41-6551 or NKTR-061) will likely have a material impact on our long-term financial results and financial condition.
+We also have other partnered programs including, among others, UCB Pharma's CIMZIA, Roche's MIRCERA, Affymax's Hematide, MAP Pharmaceutical's Levadex, and Bayer's Cipro Inhale program, which taken together could have a material impact on our financial condition.
 Because drug development and commercialization is subject to numerous risks and uncertainties, there is a risk that our future revenue from one or more of these agreements will be less than we anticipate.

 Historically, we entered into a number of license and supply contracts under which we manufactured and supplied proprietary PEGylation reagents on a cost-plus or fixed price basis.
-Our current strategy is to manufacture and supply PEGylation reagents to support our proprietary drug candidates or for third party collaborators where we have a strategic development and commercialization relationship.
+Our current strategy is to manufacture and supply PEGylation reagents to support our proprietary drug candidates, for third party collaborators where we have a strategic development and commercialization relationship, or where we have contractual obligations.
 As a result, whenever possible, we are renegotiating or not seeking renewal of legacy manufacturing supply arrangements that do not include a strategic development or commercialization component.
 While this will result in some revenue loss in the short-term, product sales from these legacy agreements are generally low-margin.
 Our strategy allows us to focus our proprietary manufacturing expertise and capacity on drugs and drug candidates where we have significant future economic opportunity.